Kunter

 Kunter is a Turkish and German surname/name.
-In ancient Turkish, "Kunt" means strong and it refers to the strength of the large ropes used to tie the ships to the docks and "Er" means "soldier" or "man".
+In Old Turkic, "Kunt" means "strong" and it refers to the strength of the "large ropes used to tie the ships to the docks" and "Er" means "soldier" or "man".
 Thus "Kunter" is usually used as a male name meaning "strong man, strong soldier", and in Ottoman Turkish it means "kind man".
 Notable persons with the surname Kunter include: